GangDu/GettingAndCleaningDataCourseProject/CodeBook.md

 - fbodyangularvelocityjerkmagnitude-standarddeviation
     - frequency domain body angular velocity Jerk signals magnitude standard deviation
     - Value Range: [-1,1], no unit.

-## The Process Of Cleaning Up The Data

-1. Merges the data from X_train.txt, X_test.txt, y_train.txt, y_test.txt, subject_train.txt, subject_test.txt
-  to create one data set.

-2. Extracts only the measurements on the mean and standard deviation for each measurement.

-3. Uses descriptive activity names("Walking", "Walking_Upstairs",  "Walking_Downstairs", "Sitting", "Standing", "Laying")
-  to name the activities in the data set.

-4. Uses changed names from 'Features.txt' file set variable names.
-    * chage include: lower the letters; remove parentheses; translate the abbreviation.

-5. From the data set in step 4, creates a second, independent tidy data set with the average of variable for each activity and each subject.

 ## Notes: